-Dr. Kay Wisely practices Integrative Veterinary Medicine which is Conventional and Natural holistic methods together.
-She can advise you on the best holistic treatments to integrate into your pet's health and wellness plan.
+Our veterinarians practice Integrative Veterinary Medicine which is Conventional and Natural Holistic methods together.
+They can advise you on the best holistic treatments to integrate into your pet's health and wellness plan.

 Holistic and Integrative Veterinary Medicine treats the dog or cat as a whole: mind, body, spirit.
 It uses several different practices, including acupuncture, massage, herbal remedies, chiropractic treatment, aromatherapy, nutrition, acupressure, and even sound therapy to address a variety of ailments and conditions.